 (June 16, 2011 - October 31, 2016)

-Before joining ICBC in 2007, Sheila held senior executive roles with Bell Canada, Capgemini, and Ernst & Young.
+From 2007 till the end of 2014, she was the Executive Sponsor of Business Transformation, the largest business renewal effort ever undertaken at ICBC, designed to prepare ICBC for the future.
+Sheila led the strategic planning, design, governance set-up and successful implementation of the numerous transformational projects involving over 500 resources, successfully fulfilling her mandate.
+Before joining ICBC, Sheila held senior executive roles with Bell Canada, Capgemini, and Ernst & Young.
 She holds an electrical and computer engineering degree from McGill University and a post-graduate degree in network engineering from the University of Toronto.
 She is a member of the Professional Engineers and Geoscientists of BC.
 Sheila is a graduate of the ICD-Rotman Directors Education Program and holds the ICD.D designation.

 (June 22, 2012 - July 31, 2016)